GaloisInc/grift/README.md

 - rv32ud
 - rv64ud

+We also now provide a command-line optiont to select a RISC-V architecture variant.
+Not every combination is possible -- legal ones begin with "RV32" or "RV64" and end in "I", "IM", "IMA", "IMAF", or "IMAFD".

 Coming soon: support for the C (compressed) extension.

-Coming soon: configuration argument or file that lets you configure the GRIFT simulator to a particular RISC-V instance: RV32IM, RV64IMAFD, etc. Ultimately, we will support all configuration options in this manner.

 Other information
 ===